 Q Can a face mask protect me from getting coronavirus?

-A The MoH does not recommend face masks for most people in the community.
-The exception is if you have symptoms of an acute respiratory infection, because a face mask may reduce the risk of spreading the virus to others.
-If you do use a face mask it’s important your wear it correctly and follow these steps:
+A The MoH now recommends face masks for most people in the community.
+When you use a face mask it’s important your wear it correctly and follow these steps:

 1. wash hands with soap and water or use hand sanitiser